stratisproject/BlockchainProgramming/key_generation/key_generation.md

 Such encryption is used in two different cases:

-*   You don not trust your storage provider (they can get hacked)
+*   You do not trust your storage provider (they can get hacked)
 *   You are storing the key on the behalf of somebody else (and you do not want to know his key)

 If you own your storage, then encrypting at the database level might be enough.